jsmoriss/wp-file-get-contents/readme.txt

 * url = URL or file URI.
 * utf8 = Encode HTML entities (default is true).

-**Note that all local file paths are relative to the wp-content/ folder** &mdash; you cannot include files outside the wp-content/ folder.
+**Note that all local file paths are relative to the wp-content/ folder** - you cannot include files outside the wp-content/ folder.
 For example, the shortcode attributes `url="file://dir/file.html"` and `file="/dir/file.html"` are both read as wordpress/wp-contents/dir/file.html.
 The `..` folder name is stripped from file paths to prevent backing out of the wp-content/ folder.

 = Shortcode Name =